Profiles in "Urban Development" Expertise Area

 • Burns is a professor emerita.
 During her time as professor, she focused her work and studies on issues pertaining to urban, land use, and transportation.

-• Dr. Shutters fuses evolutionary ecology and economics to better understand complex social systems and to create evidence-based decision support tools for economic planners.
+• Dr. Shutters fuses evolutionary ecology and economics to better understand complex social systems and to create evidence-based decision support tools for planners facing economic transformations.